thin-edge/thin-edge.io/docs/src/references/cumulocity_proxy.md

 ---
-title: Thin Edge Cumulocity HTTP Proxy
+title: Cumulocity Proxy
 tags: [ Reference, HTTP, Cumulocity ]
 sidebar_position: 12
 ---

-# Thin Edge Cumulocity Proxy
+The `tedge-mapper` (when running in `c8y` mode) hosts a proxy server to access the Cumulocity HTTP API from the

-The `tedge-mapper` (when running in `c8y` mode) hosts a proxy server to access the Cumulocity HTTP API from the thin-edge device.
+%%te%% device.
 It automatically handles authenticating with a JWT, avoiding the need for clients to support MQTT to retrieve this information.

 The Cumulocity HTTP API can be accessed at `http://{host}:{port}/c8y/{c8y-endpoint}`.
-Configuration settings `c8y.proxy.client.host` and `c8y.proxy.client.port` are used to configure `{host}` and `{port}` parts of the base URL which will be used by thin-edge components to make requests to the C8y Proxy. `c8y.proxy.bind.address` and `c8y.proxy.bind.port` are read by `tedge-mapper-c8y` and used as bind address and port for the Cumulocity HTTP proxy.
+Configuration settings `c8y.proxy.client.host` and `c8y.proxy.client.port` are used to configure `{host}` and `{port}` parts of the base URL which will be used by %%te%% components to make requests to the C8y Proxy. `c8y.proxy.bind.address` and `c8y.proxy.bind.port` are read by `tedge-mapper-c8y` and used as bind address and port for the Cumulocity HTTP proxy.
 In both `client` and `bind`, `127.0.0.1` and `8001` are used as defaults for the address and port, respectively.